Rickcau/it-ops-chat-bot/README.md

-# IT Operations Chat Bot
+# Ship360 Assistant

-A modern web interface for managing Azure VMs through natural language interactions.
+A modern web interface for managing Shipments through natural language interactions.
 Built with Next.js 14, TypeScript, and Tailwind CSS.
 This frontend is designed to be deployed to Azure App Service and can be modified to be used as a frontend for any GenAI ChatBot with modifications.

 [![Next.js CI](https://github.com/Rickcau/it-ops-chat-bot/actions/workflows/nextjs.yml/badge.svg)](https://github.com/Rickcau/it-ops-chat-bot/actions/workflows/nextjs.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)